luiscruz/luiscruz.github.io/_posts/2021-10-10-scientific-guide.md

 5. **External physical conditions have changed**.
 Despite the hassle to control the temperature and other external factors, there are still unexpected variables that may disruptively affect energy consumption.
 For example, someone opened a window in the middle of your experiments.
 From that point on all the measurements will have a slight change.
 If that change is too big the distribution of measurements will no longer be normal.
 6. **Any paranormal phenomena 👻**.
 Even if you cannot explain it, if it's not normal, don't trust it.

 Drawing the plots is the easiest way to get some intuition on whether the distribution is normal.
-Still, that can be disputable and you don't want the reviewers of your paper raising second thoughts about it.
+Yet, that can be disputable and you don't want the reviewers of your paper raising second thoughts about it.
 Hence, use the well-reputed statistic test for normality – [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro–Wilk_test).
-In short, all your samples should have a $p$-value above $0.05$.
+In short, all your samples should yield a $p$-value above $0.05$.

 ### What to do if the samples are not normal?